Dimurjan/Early_Irish_Law/Uraicecht Becc_BB.md

 # Uraicecht Becc: based on Book of Ballymote (23 P 12), CIH 1590 ff. with readings from BB and YBL. normalised.

+### There is a translation of the text by Eoin Mac Neill in:
+### *MacNeill, Eoin.
+“Ancient Irish Law: The Law of Status or Franchise.”
+Proceedings of the Royal Irish Academy.
+Section C: Archaeology, Celtic Studies, History, Linguistics, Literature 36 (1924 1921): 265–316.*
+### However, that translation is based on the **Ancient Laws of Ireland** and has been seriously outdated given the progress made in the study of early Irish law in the past century.
+### Therefore, a new translation is provided here on resulted from my own study and teaching.
+### This is work in progress and is subject to constant revision.

 ### 1. Cid i n-arragar breithemnus bērla fēni .nī. i fīr 7 dliged 7 aicned.
 What is it in which the judgment of the laymen’s lawsuit was bound [^1]?
 Not difficult, in ‘truth’ and ‘entitlement’ and ‘natural law’.